tomzx/blog.tomrochette.com-content/agi/imitation-based-agents/article.md

 ## Things to explore

+* Desire to imitate
+* Learn how to imitate/repeat, understand what are the critical points to reproduce

 # Overview

 Humans learn from imitation.
 It takes us approximately 1 year to learn to talk.
 Before that, we learn to make noises, cry to attention, stand up to reach things and so on.
 Some of those behaviors are guided by imitating other human beings around us.